IntersectMBO/plutus/plutus-benchmark/nofib/README.md

 ```

 to see the available benchmarks.

+For purposes of comparison each program also has a Haskell entry point, and
+these can be benchmarked using `plutus-benchmark:nofib-hs`.

 The benchmarks generally take a long time to run, and Criterion has been
 configured to run each one for a minimum of 60 seconds in order to get enough